01 of 16

 Twenty Pence Coin

 Twenty pence (20p) coins look very similar to 50p coins in that they're both seven-sided, silver, and have a portrait of Queen Elizabeth II on the front and a piece of the Royal Shield on the back.
-If you get confused, check out the label ("twenty pence" or "fifty pence") on the reverse of each coin to differentiate them.Continue to 13 of 16 below.
+If you get confused, check out the label ("20 pence" or "50 pence") on the reverse of each coin to differentiate them.Continue to 13 of 16 below.

 13 of 16